LukeGrahamLandry/franca/devlog.md

 - raylib test spends 35% of its frontend time re-hashing all the headers but i only need that for ffi/include with caching enabled. so don't bother when using the c compiler directly.
+- raylib/examples/shapes/shapes_ball_physics.c takes 10x longer to compile than any others. im doing an entirely unrolled memset for array of struct Ball on the stack with a partial initializer. main() is 94351 instructions. oops.

 ## (Feb 18)